bdornauer/sohist/README.md

 the web application, while the backend acts as the *center layer* between *SonarQube*, *React* and *GitLab*.

 1. Make sure that all related *volumes*, *containers* and *images* in Docker are deleted (starting with *sohist_*)
-2. Execute the docker-compose.yml with `docker-compose up`
+2. Execute the docker-compose.yml with `docker compose up`
 3. Now you can access the following:
     1. The WebApp (Frontend) can be accessed via [http://localhost:3000/](http://localhost:3000/).
     2. SonarQube is running on port [http://localhost:9000/](http://localhost:9000/).
 It can be accessed (! after